Healthy Food Chart For Kids (1-5 Years Old)

-Nutrition and food habits in the formative years can have a significant impact on health as the child grows.
-General food habits will be formed in these years and thus how, what and how much we feed our kids becomes utmost importance.
-From the second year onwards, though the child does not grow as rapidly as in the first year, poor nutrition may result in poor motor, physical and cognitive development, and issues like constipation, iron deficiency anaemia, iodine deficiency, etc.
+Nutrition and food habits combined with a balanced diet in the formative years can have a significant impact on health as the child grows.
+General food habits will be formed in these years and how, what and how much we feed our kids becomes important.
+From the second year onwards, though the child does not grow as rapidly as in the first year, poor nutrition may result in poor motor, physical and cognitive development, and issues like constipation, iron deficiency anaemia, iodine deficiency, etc. One of the best ways is to formulate a healthy food chart for kids, especially 1 to 5 year olds, to ensure a proper meal plan for overall development of the kid.

 The ICMR suggests food group-wise daily portions as per age.
 This can be a guideline for all parents; though individual discretion is a must.